eavonius/powerdelivery/create.markdown

 			<li><b>Reserved characters</b> - A list of them can be seen at the
 			<a href="http://ss64.com/ps/syntax-esc.html" target="_blank">top of this page</a>.
 If you put one of
-			these reserved characters (the character prefixed by a tick character) into a YAML value WITHOUT spaces, you will get an error when loading the YAML file.
-You must surround your value with quotes to use it.</li>
+			these reserved characters (the character prefixed by a tick character) into a YAML value WITHOUT quotes, you will get an error when loading the YAML file.
+You must surround your value with quotes to use a reserved character.</li>
 		</ul>
 		<p>An interactive YAML parser is available online <a href="https://yaml-online-parser.appspot.com/" target="_blank">here</a> and
 		may be helpful in learning the markup syntax initially if you have questions.</p>